 Other Oddball Stuff about the set

-One other thing to like about 70s (and 80s) Calbee sets is the lack of rookie cards.
+One other thing to like about 70s Calbee sets is the lack of rookie cards.
 From a set collector's point of view, the concept of a rookie card serves no purpose other than to arbitrarily make one or two cards in the set much more expensive than the rest.
 Since Calbee sets from this era usually had dozens of cards of the same player, its pretty much impossible to assign a rookie card to anyone.
-Those didn't really appear in Japan until the 1990s.
+Those didn't really appear in Japan until the mid 1980s.

 That said, there is a bit of a premium in this set places on some players who were early in their careers.
 Cards of Masayuki Kakefu, who debuted in 1974, are more expensive (SCM lists all of them at 3,000 Yen).
 Yutaka Enatsu's cards are also listed for 3,000 Yen, though he had already been playing for a few years so I'm not sure why.